 To learn more, take a look at Braven’s Jobs Report.

-This role is part of the Greater Boston regional team and reports directly to the Executive Director of the Greater Boston Region.
+This role is on the External Affairs team and reports directly to the Associate Director, Volunteer Operations.

 Requirements